 ANYWHO… I have heard over and over that 30 is when your [adult] life really gets going.
 “It’s like your 20s, but with money” gets thrown around a lot.
 Here’s to hoping that’s true!

-What better way to say goodbye to your youth than to hold a bit of a funeral-esque photoshoot?!
+Is there any better way to say goodbye to your youth than doing a funeral-esque photoshoot?
+I think not!

 I’m what you’d call a “Plain Jane” – I don’t wear makeup.
 I don’t do my hair.
 But I do love getting my hair and makeup done, and this photoshoot was a fantastic excuse.
-I contacted Katherine, the owner of Bluebird Brides, and the hair and makeup artist I had worked with for my boudoir photoshoot last year, and she was immediately into it.
+I contacted Katherine, the owner of Bluebird Brides, and the hair and makeup artist I had worked with for my boudoir photo shoot in 2019, and she was immediately on board.

 Every other time I’ve been made up, I try to keep it on the plain/minimal side of things, but not for this!
 For this, I wanted DRAMA!
 So Katherine went for big curls, a strong eye, and a BOLD lip.
 And let me tell you, this lip color, is absolute perfection.
 Sadly, she said it’s been discontinued… but let’s be real, I wouldn’t get much wear out of it anyway.